Rape culture: In Pakistan

 Violence against women is seen as a private matter not believed to be "appropriate for intervention or policy changes".
 This is due to Pakistan's patriarchal society and gender roles that expect men to be violent and women to be fragile.
 Cultural norms also embrace violence and discrimination towards women, emphasizing that women would not be able to live alone without men.
 Normalization of violence against women continues to be reflected in the rates of rapes in Pakistan.

 Rape is not often reported in Pakistan due to the inequality between the two genders.
 Some women do not come out because they want to uphold their family's honor.
 Victims of rape that are discovered might lose their families, their husbands and their homes.
 They think of themselves as "beghairat", a person without honor or someone who has lost self-respect, because of what has happened to them and they do not want to be stigmatized or humiliated by society.
 Women often feel discouraged from talking or reporting about their rape because of these reasons.

 A notable case occurred in 2002.
-30-year-old Mukhtaran Bibi (Mukhtār Mā'ī) was gang raped on the orders of the village council as an "honor rape" after allegations that her 12-year-old brother had had sexual relations with a woman from a higher caste.
+30-year-old Mukhtaran Bibi (Mukhtār Mā'ī) was gang raped on the orders of the village council as an "honor rape" after allegations that her 12-year-old brother had sexual relations with a woman from a higher caste.
 In reality, he was kidnapped and sodomized by three men.
 Mukhar Maiai's 12-year-old brother, Abdul Shakoor (or Shakur), was abducted by three men from the Mastoi tribe, he was taken to a sugar field where he was gang raped and sodomized repeatedly.
 When the boy refused to stay silent about the incident, he was kept imprisoned in the home of Abdul Khaliq, a Mastoi man.
 When police came to investigate, Shakoor was instead accused of having an affair with Khaliq's sister, Salma Naseen, who was in her late 20s at the time.
 Shakoor was then arrested on charges of adultery but later released.
 In later trials, Shakoor's rapists were convicted of sodomy and sentenced to five years of imprisonment.
 The Mastoi tribal council (jirga) convened separately regarding Shakoor's alleged affair with Naseen.
 They concluded that Shakoor should marry Naseen while Mai (a Gujar tribeswoman) be married to a Mastoi man.
 Villagers rejected this conclusion due to the belief that adultery must be punished with adultery.
 Mai was called to the council to apologize to the Mastoi tribe for her brother's actions.
 When she arrived, she was dragged to a nearby hut where she was gang raped in retaliation by 4 Mastoi men while an additional 10 people watched.
 Following the rape, she was paraded nude through the village.
 Although custom would expect her to commit suicide after being raped, Mukhtaran spoke up, and pursued the case, which was picked up by both domestic and international media.
 On 1 September 2002, an anti-terrorism court sentenced six men (including the four rapists) to death for rape.